Feyerabend/bb/workbook/ch05/symb/SYMB.md

 In logical languages like *Prolog*, the symbol table manages logical variables, predicates, and facts/rules.
 The role of the symbol table is to support unification and backtracking as the logic engine attempts to find solutions to queries.
-- Unification: The process of binding variables to values (or other variables) to satisfy a logical predicate.
+- *Unification*: The process of binding variables to values (or other variables) to satisfy a logical predicate.
   The symbol table stores the current set of bindings that result from the unification process.
-- Declarative relationships: The program defines relationships and rules, and the symbol table tracks these definitions to answer queries based on logical inference.
+- *Declarative relationships*: The program defines relationships and rules, and the symbol table tracks these definitions to answer queries based on logical inference.